KristofferStrube/Blazor.FileSystemAccess/README.md

 ```

 # Usage
-The package can be used in Blazor WebAssembly projects.
+The package can be used in Blazor WebAssembly and Blazor Server projects.
+(Note that streaming of big files is not supported in Blazor Server due to bandwidth problems.)
 ## Import
 You also need to reference the package in order to use it in your pages.
 This can be done in `_Import.razor` by adding the following.
 ```razor